 - 24-hour emergency support

-By law, all J-1 visa holders are required to have health insurance while in the U.S. MAST International offers two insurance policies and the cost ranges from $65-$87 per month.
-Participants can bring their own insurance but it must meet certain requirements.
+By law, all J-1 visa holders are required to have health insurance while in the U.S. MAST International currently offers an insurance option that costs $91 per month.
+Participants can bring their own insurance but it must meet certain U.S. government requirements specific to the J-1 visa.
 MAST participants receive guidance for purchasing health insurance before they arrive in the USA.

 Study Program Fee

 The MAST study program fee is $1,500.
 In addition, students are required to pay for food and housing, transportation, course materials, and health insurance.
 This is a reduced tuition rate, which makes the study program a great and affordable opportunity for MAST students!